 Moon landing conspiracy theorists point to several pieces of “hard” evidence when making their case that the mission was faked.
 The most prominent is probably the American flag planted on the moon’s surface by Neil Armstrong and Buzz Aldrin, which appears to be fluttering in the wind in photographs.
 One problem: there’s no wind on the moon!
 This evidence is explained away by the fact this was no ordinary flag.
 It was designed with support rods that held it aloft in order to make up for the lack of wind, and those rods got bent out of shape during assembly, leading the astronauts to hastily adjust them.
 What appears to be “fluttering” is actually just the flag being crumpled up and straightened out a few times.

-If There Was A Spaceship On Mars, Wouldn't It Leave A Crater?
+If There Was A Spaceship On The Moon, Wouldn't It Leave A Crater?

 Many point to the landscape directly under the Apollo lunar module as a primary piece of evidence that the moon landing was faked.
 The land there appears relatively undisturbed, and there’s no sign of a blast crater or anything of the like.
 However, experts in the logistics of the mission say there’s no reason to expect any sort of crater.
 The Eagle lander throttled way back on its engines just before landing, and barely hovered before landing, thus disturbing very little of the lunar landscape.
 The idea of a gigantic thruster blast coming from the bottom of the module is the work of science fiction and imagination, and was not necessary for the landing.